wp-plugins/stripe-woocommerce-addon/readme.txt

 3) Plugin will appear in settings of woocommerce

-4) You can set the addon settings from wocommmerce->settings->Checkout->Stripe Settings for Cards
+4) You can set the addon settings from wocommmerce->settings->Checkout->Stripe Cards Settings

 5) You can check for Testing Card No Here https://stripe.com/docs/testing